Resources

 The fearsome '88' flak / anti-tank gun, showing off its kills somewhere near Salerno, Italy in September 1943.
 By this time the official RAL version of Dunkelgelb had been introduced but this could still be wearing DAK camo given the difference with the background color.

 A Panther Ausf G tank undergoing trials.
-Given that the Ausf G entered service in March 1944, this photo is likely around that time which suggests this is the 1943 version of Dunkelgelb (albeit looking much unlike the color chips).
+Given that the Ausf G entered service in March 1944, this photo is likely around that time which suggests this is the 1943 version of Dunkelgelb (albeit looking much unlike the color cards).

 An abandoned or destroyed Marder tank destroyer during the drive towards Rome in 1944.
 The Olivgrün and Rotbraun appear very clear in this photo although any traces of Dunkelgelb are not shown well.